cisco/mindmeld/docs/source/quickstart/train_the_natural_language_processing_classifiers.rst

   >>> nlp.domain_classifier.predict('Play my jazz playlist.')
   'music'

-To view the predicted probability distribution over all domains, we can use the :keyword:`predict_proba()` method.
+To view the classification probabilities associated with all available domains, we can use the :keyword:`predict_proba()` method.

 .. code-block:: python